OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 Enhancement:

-- Improve UI experience and Command Pallette experience.
-Ensure the same experience between Tree View and Command pallette.
+- Improve UI: making the Tree View and Command Pallete text consistent.
 - UX A/B testing:
   - Your Tree View(sidebar) may include or exclude quick start page.
   - You may or may not be invited to do local debug after create new project.